 Whatever the project, you can be sure the resulting solution is of the highest standard.
 Being fervent test-driven-development advocates we will ensure rigourous test coverage of any code and we can work within continuous integration environments such as Hudson to ensure your systems remain functional.
 We favour iterative development as expressed in the Agile manifesto and have practical experience of operating in Scrum environments.

 Laurence has been building Plone sites since 2002 and has since made a career of it.
-He is an active core contributor and serves on the Plone Framework Team, the body which provides technical direction for the Plone CMS.
+He is an active core contributor and has served on the Plone Framework Team, the body which provides technical direction for the Plone CMS.

 He's spent a lot of time integrating Plone with other systems, either at the database or user interface level.

 Currently Laurence is on sabbatical, working in San Francisco.

 As part of Shuttle Thread he has worked on a wide variety of Plone sites, in particular with Dexterity and Diazo, and committed many enhancements to what is now core Plone.
 A strong believer in the mobile web, he has used responsive design and new HTML5 APIs to create rich web applications that would otherwise require separate native applications.
 He is also more than proficient with the database design required to drive the API behind the scenes.